SAP/jenkins-library/documentation/docs/steps/awsS3Upload.md

 ## About Files/Directories to Upload

 With the step awsS3Upload you can upload single files as well as whole directories into your S3 bucket.
 File formats do not matter and directory structures are preserved.

+**Note:** File paths must be specified in UNIX format.
+So the used path separator must be "/".

 ## ${docGenParameters}